 PE Funds (including the Portfolio PE Funds) are likely to employ leverage and incur debt to finance all or a portion of their underlying Investee Companies, and may utilise various lines of credit and other forms of leverage, including swaps.
 While leverage presents opportunities for increasing a Portfolio PE Fund's total return and cash flows, it has the effect of potentially increasing losses as well.
-If income and appreciation on investments made by the Portfolio PE Fund with borrowed funds are less than the required payments of interest and principal on the borrowings, the value of the Portfolio PE Fund will decrease and, in turn, diminish the returns and cash flows from a Fund Investment in that Portfolio PE Fund.
-Additionally, any event that adversely affects the value of an investment by a Portfolio PE Fund would be magnified to the extent such Portfolio PE Fund uses leverage on the investment.
+If income and appreciation on investments made by the Portfolio PE Fund with borrowed funds are less than the required payments of interest and principal on the borrowings, the value of the Portfolio PE Fund will decrease and, in turn, diminish the returns and cash flows from a Fund Investment in that Portfolio PE Fund would be magnified to the extent such Portfolio PE Fund uses leverage on the investment.
 In addition, the cost and availability of leverage is highly dependent on the state of the broader credit markets (and such credit markets may be impacted by regulatory restrictions and guidelines), and at times it may be difficult to obtain or maintain the desired degree of leverage.
 There is no assurance that the current interest rate levels will persist.
 The cumulative effect of the use of leverage by a Portfolio PE Fund in a rising interest rate environment and/or in a market that moves adversely against such Portfolio PE Fund's investments could result in a substantial loss to the Portfolio PE Fund, and consequently to the Asset-Owning Company and the Issuer.